-The gastrointestinal string sign (also known as string sign of Kantour) refers to the string-like appearance of a contrast-filled bowel loop caused by severe narrowing of a bowel loop.
+The gastrointestinal string sign (also known as the string sign of Kantor) refers to the string-like appearance of a contrast-filled bowel loop caused its severe narrowing.

 - 1. Masselli G. The gastrointestinal string sign.
 Radiology.
 2007;242 (2): 632-3. doi:10.1148/radiol.2422041244 - Pubmed citation

 - 2. Kliegman RM, Stanton BM, Geme JS et-al. Nelson Textbook of Pediatrics.
 Saunders.
 (2011) ISBN:1437707556.
 Read it at Google Books - Find it at Amazon

 - 3. Debi U, Ravisankar V, Prasad KK et-al. Abdominal tuberculosis of the gastrointestinal tract: revisited.
 World J. Gastroenterol.
 2014;20 (40): 14831-40. doi:10.3748/wjg.v20.i40.14831 - Free text at pubmed - Pubmed citation

 - 4. Kantor JL.
 Regional (Terminal) Ileitis: its roentgen diagnosis.
 JAMA.
 1934;103(26):2016–2021. doi:10.1001/jama.1934.02750520018005